helje5/dockSwiftOnARM/README.md

 ## Notes of interest

-- `#if swift(>=4.0)` will be true.
-Seems like a bug in Swift that the version is attached to the driver, not to the active language.
-  In other words: `#if swift` version checks are useless.
-  Same BTW for `#if os` checks in the Package.swift.
-Those do not account for cross compilers.
-- SwiftPM reuses the `.build` directory even if you call it w/ different destinations.
-So make sure you clean before building for a different architecture.
 - Ubuntu system headers and such for the toolchain are directly pulled from the Debian packages (which are retrieved from the Ubuntu repository)
 - The cross compiler is just a regular clang/swiftc provided as part of